vdsabev/overstate/README.md

 ## FAQs
 ### `this` is bad and you should feel bad 🦀
 Hey, that's not a question!
-Anyway, if you don't like `this` and want to use `state` or something else, you can use the `callFunction` option when creating a store, [as described in this section](#custom-function-calls).
+Anyway, if you prefer `state` or something else instead of `this`, you can use the `callFunction` option when creating a store, as described in the [custom function calls](#custom-function-calls) section.

 ### So this is cool, where can I find out more?
 I'm glad you asked!
 Here are some useful resources: